Adding value with our service portfolio

 The prevalence of hydrogen and its application in fuel cells is constantly increasing.
 Anyone who works with systems that use hydrogen must be aware of the potential hazards involved and the protective measures they may need to take.
 The institution for statutory accident insurance and prevention requires that employers make their employees aware of the hazards involved in handling hydrogen.
 This applies to all employees, not just to mechanics in workshops, but also to cleaning staff or office workers who could potentially come into contact with systems or vehicles that use hydrogen.

-The cumulative duration of the programme is 120 minutes, after which you will receive an e-certificate with a unique ID.
+The cumulative duration of the programme is 180 minutes, after which you will be required to pass a 30 minutes quiz to receive your internationally recognised e-certificate with a unique ID.

 This course is specially designed for: